AlexisN94/LifespanQR/README.md

 # LifespanQR
-Academical Android app that allows users to track the expiry date of the ingredients they buy.
+Academic Android app that allows users to track the expiry date of the ingredients they buy.

 - Supermarket staff can generate and export QR Codes that contain the name, brand and expiry date of an ingredient
 - Customers can later scan these QR Codes in-app